MarkoLeskovar/Input-Logger/README.md

 ### How to run the app?

 The app is tested and works on Windows 11.
 Please make sure you have installed the latest version of [Python](https://www.python.org/downloads/) before continuing.
-Furthermore, it is advisable to use python and install modules inside a [virtual environment](https://docs.python.org/3/library/venv.html).
+Furthermore, it is advisable to use Python and install modules inside a [virtual environment](https://docs.python.org/3/library/venv.html).
 Copy the following commands into the terminal:

 1. Clone the repository and navigate to the folder.